Scully (TV series)

+Plot

 Francis Scully (played by Andrew Schofield) is a teenage boy who has his heart set on gaining a trial match for Liverpool to hopefully fulfil his ambition of playing for the club.
 Francis, in everyday situations during his waking hours, occasionally "sees" famous Liverpool players such as Kenny Dalglish when they are not really there.
 These dream-like sequences recur throughout the episodes.

 The main plotline concerns the efforts of Scully's school teachers to persuade Scully to appear in the school pantomime which they attempt by promising him a trial with his beloved Liverpool if he will cooperate.
 When Scully and his friends are not in school making trouble for the teachers and the school caretaker, they are seen roaming the local streets upsetting the neighbours and getting into trouble with the police.
 Scully sometimes has visions of the school caretaker appearing as a vampire due to the caretaker's nickname being Dracula.
 These frequent waking dream sequences give the show a somewhat surreal atmosphere.

 English musician and songwriter Elvis Costello played Scully's brother.
 Costello also wrote and performed the show's theme song "Turning The Town Red".

 The complete series was released on DVD in 2006 as a two-disc set from Network DVD.